Apply for a Commission

 - Personnel Appeals Commission (5 members)

 For additional information on each Commission, please feel free to click the links above, review the Commission Handbook, or contact the City Clerk’s Office directly.

-NOTICE TO THE PUBLIC: In compliance with the requirements of the Maddy Act, Government Code Section 54972, the Local Appointment List is posted on or before December 31st each year at the City’s three designated posting locations.
+NOTICE TO THE PUBLIC: In compliance with the requirements of the Maddy Act, Government Code Section 54972, the Local Appointments List is posted on or before December 31st each year at the City’s three designated posting locations.
 The list provides specific information, such as name of the commissioner/committee member, qualifications for appointment, and term expiration date.